 Now let’s widen it out.
 There’s a young guy who works in my local gym.
 He cleans the floors and equipment and does the jobs the trainers don’t want to do.
 He has Downs Syndrome.
 I have a huge amount of admiration for this guy because, despite having been dealt a shitty genetic hand, he’s making the best of it.
 He’s diligent and hard-working: he shows up and holds down a real job.
 Its pretty humbling.

 It’s obviously easier to get to financial independence if you have a higher income.
-Some tout that as the dirty little secret of financial independence.
-In terms of stating the bleedin’ obvious, that’s right up there with the “secret” that being an Olympic pole vaulter is easier when you weigh less than 30 stone.
+Some tout that as the “dirty little secret” of financial independence.
+That’s right up there with the “secret” that being an Olympic pole vaulter is easier when you weigh less than 30 stone.

 The point is that most people currently earning lower incomes can use a FI mindset that prizes determination and resilience to hopefully climb the ladder and earn more over time.
 I started off on £12,500 per year and ended up as a top rate taxpayer.
 Income is not set in stone and earning more is not cheating.

-I’ve devoted the last 5 years to explaining financial independence to as wide an audience as possible.
-I do that because everyone can benefit from ditching consumerism and being smarter with their money choices.
-But values, actions and happiness are what ultimately matter…its not just about whether someone has the financial ability to retire early or not.
+Everyone can benefit from ditching consumerism and being smarter with their money choices.
+Everyone can get better with money.
+And values, actions and happiness are what ultimately matter…its not just about whether someone has the financial ability to retire early or not.

 To illustrate, there is a lady who we’ll call Betty who works in my local Tesco Express.
 Betty is over 80 years old if she’s a day.
 When I was buying some groceries a few months ago, I stopped to chat to her.
 She told me she’s been working there for ~20 years: she worked there when it was an independent local shop before Tesco bought the site.
 She likes working there so (to her great credit) she carries on working a real job and contributing to society.